droglenc/NCNRS349/modules/MgmntTools/HW.md

 1. Fishery closure.
 1. Gear restriction (recreational).

-In addition, specifically make a comparison between the level of complexity for the Alaskan and Wisconsin regulations.
+In addition, specifically make a comparison between the level of complexity for the Alaskan and Wisconsin (from the [class exercise](CE.md)) regulations.